 Margaret is actively involved in athletics to help promote the importance of fitness to transplant recipients and to honour her donor.
-She’s participated successfully in four World Transplant Games and is looking forward to the 2013 games in Durban, South Africa.
-Since her transplant, Margaret has discovered many new athletic passions such as; race walking, running, dragon boating, rowing, snowshoeing and her favourite Zumba.
-She has recently become a Zumba instructor and loves sharing her passion of dancing combined with exercising, with others.
-In 2012 instead of the Sun Run, which BC participated in for 9 years, Margaret and the Vancouver group of BC CTA hosted its first ever Transplant Trot.
-The event was extremely successful with over 300 people in attendance.
-The BC CTA hopes to have the event grow bigger every year.
+She’s participated successfully in five World Transplant Games and especially enjoyed the most recent games in Durban, South Africa, where she was honoured to be the flag bearer for Canada.
+Since her transplant, Margaret has discovered many new athletic passions such as; race walking, running, dragon boating, rowing, snowshoeing and her favourite, Zumba.
+She became a Zumba instructor in 2012 and loves sharing her passion of dancing combined with exercising, with others.
+In 2012 and 2013, Margaret and the Vancouver group of BC CTA hosted the Transplant Trot.
+Both events were extremely successful with over 400 people in attendance in 2013.
+The BC CTA hopes to have the event grow bigger every year,

-Margaret recently stepped down as the Western Vice President of CTA, but still remains on the board as the BC representative, a position she has held since 2005.
-Margaret continues to encourage people from all across Canada to join forces to promote organ donation, to honour our donors and donor families and to prove Organ Donation Works.
+Margaret remains on the CTA board as the BC representative, a position she has held since 2005.
+Margaret continues to encourage people from all across Canada to join forces to promote organ donation, to honour donors and donor families and to prove Organ Donation Works.

 Representing - NB - PEI - NS - NF

-Sandra Holdsworth received a liver transplant on February 26, 1997 due to Primary Sclerosing Cholangitis and has since become an advocate for organ donation.
+Sandra Holdsworth received a liver transplant in February 1997 due to Primary Sclerosing Cholangitis and has since become an advocate for organ & tissue donation.
 She previously held a position on the National Board from 1999-2001 and has been actively involved with the Ontario Executive since 1998.

-Sandra has devoted much time to promoting this important cause and has attended every World Transplant & Canadian Transplant Games since her transplant as well has attended 5 US Games.
+Sandra has devoted much of her time to promoting this important cause and has attended every Canadian Transplant Games to date, 7 World Transplant as well has attended 6 American Transplant Games.